stitchdata/docs/_destinations/amazon-s3/setup/connecting-amazon-s3.md

           - **JSON**: Data will be stored as JSON files (`.jsonl`)
           - **CSV**: Data will be stored as CSV files (`.csv`)

-          Refer to [SOME SECTION HERE]() for more information and examples.
+          For examples of how data in each format will be stored, [click here]({{ link.destinations.overviews.amazon-s3 | prepend: site.baseurl | append: "#data-storage-formats" }}).

           #### CSV-specific Settings

           If CSV is selected, there are a few additional configuration options for the files Stitch will write to your bucket:

           - **Delimiter**: Select the delimiter you want to use.
 Stitch will use the **comma** (`,`) option by default, but you may also use **pipes** (`|`) and **tabs** (`\t`).
           - **Quote all elements in key-value pairs**: If selected, Stitch will place all elements of key-value pairs in quotes.
-For example: `{a: 123}` will be stored as `"a","123"`
+For example: Numerical fields will appear as `"123"` instead of `123`.

       - title: "Define Webhook Loading Notifications"
         anchor: "define-webhook-loading-notifications"